pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 ---
 SSL is a standard for establishing an encrypted link between your Pantheon site and a client (e.g. web browser).
 You should enable SSL on a custom domain, e.g., www.example.com, if you are transmitting any sensitive data.
 Loading a valid OpenSSL certificate into a Pantheon environment provisions a SSL loadbalancer with a dedicated IP address, allowing secure communication over HTTPS.

-**Note:**

-* Make sure to enable SSL before updating DNS
-* SSL for custom domains is available for Professional Plans and above
+**Note**: Enable SSL before updating DNS.
+SSL for custom domains is available for Professional Plans and above.

 Enabling SSL requires you to do the following: